19hours/sg-statutes/Acts/Legal Profession Act.md

 (2) Any payment to an unauthorised person for anything done by that unauthorised person which is an offence under section 33 may be recovered by the person who paid the money in a court of competent jurisdiction.

-[35
+(3) Subsection (2) shall not entitle any person (referred to in this subsection as the claimant) to recover from an unauthorised person any payment that has been repaid to the claimant or paid to the Society for the benefit of the claimant under section 35A(1).

-(3) Subsection (2) shall not entitle any person (referred to in this subsection as “the claimant”) to recover from an unauthorised person any payment that has been repaid to the claimant or paid to the Law Society for the benefit of the claimant under section 35A(1).
+[20/2007]

 ## PART V